malstor/thunderx-ubuntu/README.md

 The system seems stable out of the gate.

-Still need to disable the hardware offloading on the nic: ethtool --offload enP2p1s0f4 rx off  tx off
+Still need to disable the hardware offloading on the nic and the docker interface as well:
+`ethtool --offload enP2p1s0f4 rx off  tx off`
+`ethtool --offload docker0 rx off tx off`
+Specific to ThunderX CN80XX, still needs the flag `iommu.passthrough=1 arm-smmu.disable_bypass=n console=tty0` :/ there is a kernle patch here: https://patchwork.kernel.org/project/linux-arm-msm/patch/20190301192017.39770-1-dianders@chromium.org/

 To preserve this, set you cron: